matkoniecz/UnNetHackPlus/Home.md

 * https://github.com/Bulwersator/CopyOfSporkHack/commit/71bff8cb89b7e7f91f6478ea9c89f9f88195b174  Wand of nothing shall ask for direction when zapped in some games.
 * https://github.com/Bulwersator/CopyOfSporkHack/commit/507768e75d0a0b8aecfcea9f960f0ca021041a97  Randomly reduce +X on polymorphed objects (except for wands)
 * http://bilious.alt.org/?265  http://bilious.alt.org/?81 http://bilious.alt.org/?227 http://bilious.alt.org/?234 http://bilious.alt.org/?238 http://bilious.alt.org/?221
+* spork - "Gehennom is actually fun and not boring at all.
+The ascension run is likewise actually challenging."
+* spork - "A number of game breakers, like the rubber chicken and the E-square, have been reigned in."
+* spork - "Two-weapon fighting is no longer your automatic only choice regardless of role.
+Two-handed weapons and sword-and-board have meaningful advantages."
 * https://github.com/Bulwersator/CopyOfSporkHack/commit/edd6a79da80913f8c9ccd6a90dc891357371d64c  Add potential for hostile priests to summon "associates".
 * https://github.com/Bulwersator/CopyOfSporkHack/commit/7fbd5b30b90f35f1af745c77fe7fe93504ae1f16  The circular bigroom may have a river.
 * do_wear.c dotakeoff function - merge RT